aAbstract/elearning-platform-vue-frontend/README.md

 # E-Learning Platform Frontend with Vue.js

 Welcome to my E-Learning Platform frontend repository!
 This project showcases the fundamental features of a modern E-Learning Platform using Vue.js.
-Whether you're an educator or a learner, our platform provides a seamless and intuitive experience for online education.
+Whether you're an educator or a learner, my platform provides a seamless and intuitive experience for online education.

 ## Features
 1. **User Authentication**